-Policy Statement: To protect an Individual’s health information from unauthorized use, the North Dakota Health Information Network (NDHIN) shall verify the identity of Participants and their Authorized Users before access to the NDHIN is granted.
+Policy Statement: To protect an Individual’s health information from unauthorized use, the North Dakota Health Information Network (NDHIN) shall verify the identity of Participants before access to the NDHIN is granted.
 Health information available through NDHIN may be accessed only by Authorized Users who have a legitimate need to access the information.

 Authentication is the process of verifying that an Authorized User who is seeking to access information through the NDHIN is the individual who the Authorized User claims to be.

 The Health Information Technology (HIT) office shall review, evaluate and act upon requests submitted by organizations that want to become a Participant in the NDHIN.

 Each Participant involved in NDHIN must demonstrate that it is a legitimate business by completing an application and provide the requested information and must assure that it participates in the types of health care transactions required of a Covered Entity or its Business Associate.

 The Health Information Technology (HIT) Director, or designee, in collaboration with the Vendor shall determine whether an entity meets technical and operational requirements and passes the readiness assessment.

 Participant identity shall be authenticated and unique user names and passwords shall be assigned by NDHIN to Authorized Users identified by Participant.